rosiegalezia/coding-quiz/README.md

 The quiz has four questions, showing the user if they were correct or incorrect before moving on to the next question.

+The scoreboard in the highscores.html is not complete as I was unable to display any text there towards the end, this is something to improve in the next iteration.

 The project was a good opportunity to practice the content learnt in Week 6 of the Front-End Web Development bootcamp.
 It was significantly more complex than previous assignments, and proved challenging, allowing me to learnt a lot about using multiple js files, accessing local storage and using JSON.